Nazar17P3426/ViewerMade/README.md

 # ViewerMade
-All no GDI / GDI malwares or ransomwares are here! :)
+Some of no GDI malwares, GDI malwares, ransomwares, joke programs and more stuff are here! :)